modalitysystems/modalitysoftware-docs/README.md

 ## [Registering Teamwork Analytics as an Azure Application](registerapplication.md)

-This guide shows you how to register an application using the Azure Portal as a first step for the deployment of Teamwork Analytics.
+This guide shows you how to register an application using the Azure Portal as a first step for the deployment of Teamwork Analytics...

 ## [Deploy Teamwork Analytics](deploytwa.md)